StyraHem/ShellyForHASS/README.md

 ## Founder

 This plugin is created by the StyraHem.se, the Swedish distributor of Shelly.
-In Sweden you can buy Shellies from [StyraHem.se](https://www.styrahem.se/c/126/shelly) or any of the retailers like m.nu, Kjell&Company etc.
+In Sweden you can buy Shellies from [StyraHem.se](https://www.styrahem.se/c/126/shelly) or NetOnNet to support the development of this plugin.

 [![buy me a coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/styrahem)